This section of the Virtual Museum now includes two sets of walks:

 Walk up the alley towards the High Street, past the delightful bow-fronted shops - now the Tutti-Pole tea-shop.
 During the restoration of these buildings, it was revealed that they were originally single storey, and thatched, and that a brick frontage was added when it was changed to a two storey building, probably in the 19th century.

-Turn to cross the canal on the Millenium Pedestrian bridge, maybe pausing for a while at the crown of the bridge (but take care of the traffic which passes very close to the kerb at this point).
+Turn to cross the canal on the Jubilee Pedestrian bridge, maybe pausing for a while at the crown of the bridge.
 The view of the old wharf (on which a small residential estate was built in 1973), the timber frame buildings, and the lock, is a very fine one at the heart of the town.
 Boat trips are available from the wharf at times advertised on the Kennet & Avon Canal Trust's notice board adjacent to the bridge.

 This part of the guide begins on the Canal Bridge.
 Whilst you stand on the bridge, look towards Bridge Street, and take the opportunity to study the fine dormers which are a feature of this part of the town.
 As you look north along the street, note how the natural curve of the road is broken, and traffic seems to take a sudden left turn out of sight.
 The reason for this is explained later.